Skip to main content

 What is a verbal reasoning test?

-A verbal reasoning test is an assessment of how well a person can understand, analyse, and apply language-based logic.
-Unlike a reading comprehension test, verbal reasoning focuses on structural patterns in language — such as word relationships, classifications, and letter codes — rather than on understanding a specific text.
+A verbal reasoning test assesses how well a child can understand, analyse, and apply language-based logic.
+Unlike reading comprehension, it focuses on structural patterns in language such as word relationships, classifications, and letter codes rather than understanding a specific text.
 In Australian selective school exams, verbal reasoning is used as a measure of cognitive potential and academic aptitude.

 How is verbal reasoning different from reading comprehension?

 Reading comprehension tests whether a student understands the meaning and details of a specific passage.
-Verbal reasoning tests whether a student can identify abstract patterns and relationships in language — such as "painter is to brush as sculptor is to chisel."
-Verbal reasoning is more about logical thinking with words, while reading comprehension is more about understanding texts.
+Verbal reasoning tests whether a student can identify abstract patterns and relationships in language, such as "painter is to brush as sculptor is to chisel."
 Both appear in selective school exams, but they assess different skills.

 At what age should my child start verbal reasoning practice?

 Most children benefit from beginning verbal reasoning practice in Year 4 or Year 5.
-Year 4 practice is appropriate for students targeting the OC test; Year 5 is a strong starting point for students aiming for the NSW Selective test in Year 6.
-Starting early allows time for gradual skill development, which produces much stronger results than intensive cramming in the final weeks before the exam.
+Year 4 practice suits students targeting the OC test, while Year 5 is a strong starting point for the NSW Selective test in Year 6.
+Starting early allows time for gradual skill development, which produces stronger results than intensive cramming in the final weeks.

 How many verbal reasoning questions are in the NSW Selective test?

-The NSW Selective High School Placement Test does not have a separate verbal reasoning section — verbal reasoning items are incorporated into the Thinking Skills component, which contains 40 questions in total.
-Approximately half of these questions (around 20) involve verbal reasoning, with the remainder assessing non-verbal, abstract, and spatial reasoning.
+The NSW Selective High School Placement Test does not have a separate verbal reasoning section.
+Verbal reasoning items appear inside the Thinking Skills component, which contains 40 multiple-choice questions in 40 minutes and is weighted 25% of the total placement score.
+NSW DoE publishes the shape of Thinking Skills but does not publish how many questions are verbal versus non-verbal.

 Can verbal reasoning ability be improved?

-Yes — significantly.
-While some children may have natural strengths in verbal reasoning, consistent and structured practice produces measurable improvement for the vast majority of students.
-The most important factors are starting early (allowing time for gradual development), practising diverse question types, building vocabulary through wide reading, and analysing errors systematically rather than just repeating practice questions without reflection.
+Yes — with consistent practice.
+While some children have natural strengths, structured practice produces measurable improvement for most children.
+The most important factors are starting early, practising diverse question types, building vocabulary through wide reading, and analysing errors systematically rather than repeating questions without reflection.

 How is verbal reasoning scored in the HAST test?